 These are excellent preliminary results and are comparable to those reported for the San Albino Gold Deposit.

 Drilling at Las Conchitas has confirmed down-dip continuity of highly mineralized zones identified by trenching.
-Specifically, a 2,000 m diamond drilling program was completed in 2018 and a 6,000 m diamond drilling program was completed in 2019.
-Selective exploration and resource delineation drilling is ongoing.
+Specifically, a 2,000 m diamond drilling program was completed in 2018 and a 6,100 m diamond drilling program was completed in 2019.
+Drilling program underway to delineate a maiden resource at Las Conchitas.

 In October 2012, Mako acquired the nearly 5,100-hectare El Jicaro Concession, which lies contiguous to the south of the San Albino-Murra Concession.
 Historical mining and production in this area, primarily at the El Golfo mine in the early 1900s, was ongoing while the historic San Albino mine was being developed.
 The El Golfo mineralization is on strike with that of Las Conchitas area to the north.

 Preliminary sampling of veins indicates that they are similar in size and grade to Las Conchitas and San Albino.
 The Company recently received an environmental permit to conduct 100,000 m of drilling and 20,000 m of trenching.

 - A continuous 5.5 m underground channel sample from the partially collapsed Tunnel #2 returned 12.33 g/t Au and 25.6 g/t Ag